 There are many different defenses that we use to defend Petit Theft charges.
 We use a mistaken identity or accusations claim, as well as poor video quality that makes it unclear of who is stealing the package.
 Also, leaving the store for a different reason than to steal, like to retrieve a stolen wallet or in case of an emergency, can be used to help prove innocence in court.

-Similarly, there are many defenses that we use during burglary cases.
+Similarly, there are many defenses that we use during theft charges and burglary cases.
 Sometimes a client was given permission to be on someone else’s property, and therefore was not essentially breaking and entering.
 We also use the fact that burglary must be committed within a dwelling or home, and not an open space that is not considered a structure.

 The security guard located Travis inside the car and asked him to step out of the vehicle, which he did.
 Another resident attempted to help the security guard and ended up punching Travis in the face.
-Travis then fled.
+Travis ran away.
 He was trying to go back to his mother's apartment, but was on the wrong floor of the right building.
-He was banging on the door (thinking his mother was inside) and scared the couple that live in that unit.
-When the police officer arrived he sprayed Travis in the face with his OC spray, wrestled him onto the ground and arrested him for burglary.
+He was banging on the door (thinking his mother was inside) and scared the couple that lived in that unit.
+When the police officer arrived he sprayed Travis in the face with his OC spray, wrestled him onto the ground and arrested him for burglary for trying to enter a condo unit that wasn't his.
 This was a case that got out of hand.
-Yes Travis committed trespass, vandalism, and resisting arrest, but he definitely did not commit burglary.
+Yes: Travis technically committed trespass, vandalism, and resisting arrest, but he definitely did not commit burglary.
 He didn't steal anything from the car.